MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Booth Recommender Criteria

-At least one recommender for Booth should come from a supervisor.
+Booth requires at least one recommendation letter to come from a supervisor.
 While they prefer that it’s a current one, they understand that this isn’t always possible.
 If the applicant is not able to get a recommendation from a current supervisor, they should explain why in the optional essay.
 The other letter can come from another professional contact or someone who worked with them in an organization, club, or volunteer setting.

 Kellogg’s letters of recommendation include the following three questions: